fsprojects/.github/README.md

 FsProjects Admin
 ================

+An F# Community Space for incubating open community projects.

 ## Requesting transfer

 To request a project to be added or removed from the F# Community Incubation space, [please add an issue to this repository](https://github.com/fsprojects/FsProjectsAdmin/issues/new).